epileftro85/SlimFrame/README.md

 composer install && composer dump-autoload -o
 ```

-5. Open the app in a browser at `http://localhost` (nginx is mapped to port 80 in `docker-compose.yml`).
+5. Open the app in a browser at `http://localhost` (nginx is mapped to port 80 in `docker compose.yml`).

 ## Migrations